 |_ _ DataProviderClass

-Demo is the package’s name, whereas CodekruTest contains the test cases, and DataProviderClass contains the data providers.
+Demo is the package’s name, whereas CodekruTest contains the test cases, and DataProviderClass has the data providers.

-If a data provider is in another class, it should satisfy one of the below conditions to be used in another class’s test case.
+If a data provider is defined in a different class, it must meet one of the following conditions to be used by the test cases written in another class.

 Below is our DataProviderClass, which has a static method annotated with @DataProvider annotation.